rish1508/eslint-config-rg/readme.md

-es lint config for javascript
+# es lint config for javascript

+## script for es lint